W. W. Pace: Life

 William W. Pace was born June 8, 1857, in Spanish Fork, Utah, and was later a cattleman in Nutrioso, Arizona.
 He married Catherine on January 29, 1879, in Salt Lake City, and a year later moved from there to Nutrioso in a wagon train.
 The couple would have 7 sons and 2 daughters.
 Catherine's family had immigrated from Scotland in 1860 aboard the sailing ship, The Underwriter, in a voyage which lasted 11 weeks.
-They immediately headed to St. Lake City, arriving there on September 2, 1860, and Catherine was born weeks later on September 15.
+They immediately headed to Salt Lake City, arriving there on September 2, 1860, and Catherine was born weeks later on September 15.
 In 1901, Pace and several partners, purchased several mercantile businesses and consolidated them into the Thatcher Implement and Mercantile Co., which flourished.
 Pace was also part of a group who, in 1907, forming the Co-Operative Ice & Creamery Co., a dairy company serving the Globe, Arizona area.
 Pace also served on the board of trustees and as vice-president of The Graham County State Bank.

 Pace died at his home in Thatcher, Arizona on September 8, 1931.
 He had been ill for several months.

 In 1938, Gila College posthumously dedicated their new home economics building to Pace, using money from a fund set up years earlier.